Skip to main content

 Compliance considerations are real

 A legal practice has marketing-rules compliance.
-A medical practice has AHPRA advertising guidelines.
-An accountant has CPA or CA practice standards.
+A medical practice has guidelines from AHPRA (the Australian Health Practitioner Regulation Agency).
+An accountant has practice standards from CPA Australia (Certified Practising Accountants) or Chartered Accountants ANZ.
 The website has to reflect those rules in what it claims and how it claims it.
 Generic templates don't know any of this.

 Local SEO still matters but converts differently

-A pro-services prospect searching "accountant Byron Bay" is more likely to read three sites before contacting one than a homeowner searching "plumber Byron Bay" is.
+A professional services prospect searching "accountant Byron Bay" is more likely to read three sites before contacting one than a homeowner searching "plumber Byron Bay" is.
 The site has to rank, and it also has to convert the longer-attention visit.

 1. Communicate competence quickly